mongodb-labs/edda/README.md

 RUN
 ---

+In order to run edda you must first have a mongod running:

+    $ mongod

-Give the log files from your servers as command-line arguments to the visualizer:
+Give the log files from your servers as command-line arguments to edda.
+Please provide only log files from the same server cluster!

 	$ python edda/run_edda.py --options filename1 filename2 ...
 	(see python run_edda.py --help for options)

-Edda can read in multiple log files at once.

 After each run, edda generates a '.json' file that contains all of the information required to recreate the current run.
 Run the '.json' file just as you would a '.log'.

-NOTE: please only give log files from the same server cluster!
+If you've run edda before, you can pass in a .json file to skip the processing step and go straight to visualization:

+    $ python edda/run_edda.py previous_edda_data.json

 There are some sample log files in edda/sample_logs you can run if you don't have any log files of your own yet.